 If you get a place in the exchange program, the selection committee will ultimately decide where you will study and whether the exchange will take place via the bilateral partnerships or via the ISEP network.
 At all partner universities you will receive full tuition waiver.

-In all of TU Dortmund University's exchange programs you will receive a full tuition fee waiver at the partner university.
+In all of TU Dortmund University's exchange programs you will receive a scholarship in the form of a full tuition fee waiver at the partner university.
 You only pay your visa, travel and accommodation expenses.

 Search & People Search